isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-02-21-post-the-vietnam-war-through-singapore-eyes.md

 Never one to miss a story, Khoo insisted on checking out the situation although having completed his last assignment, he was supposed to be on his way back to Saigon.
 On 20 July, Khoo, Sam, T.H.
 Lee and South Vietnamese Army photographer Tran Van Nghia headed to an open field near Highway One where fighting was reported to have occurred.

 Moving into the deceptively quiet field with their heavy camera equipment, the men were suddenly caught by sniper fire, which hit Sam.
 Everyone quickly dived for cover.
-Lee asked Khoo, “Are you all right?” to which Khoo replied, “I’m ok but Sam has been hit.”20
+Lee asked Khoo, “Are you all right?” to which Khoo replied, “I’m ok but Sam has been hit.”[^20]

 When a second attack happened, Lee heard Khoo moaning in pain.
 Tran was also injured but Lee, who was trained in martial arts, managed to roll along the ground until he reached the edge of the field near the road and escape to safety.

 The heavy fighting continued with Khoo, Sam and Tran caught in the crossfire.
 A US reconnaissance plane later saw Khoo and Sam lying motionless, side by side on the ground, but could not confirm if they were dead or alive.
 After three days of heavy shooting, their bodies were finally retrieved.
-Hirashiki and Delany had to identify the bodies.21
+Hirashiki and Delany had to identify the bodies.[^21]

 In 2006, Delany wrote, “It was clearly the low point of my stay in Vietnam.
-Heavy fighting had continued in the area of ambush for three days after they went down, and by the time another cameraman and I were able to travel to the scene, we had trouble identifying their remains.”22
+Heavy fighting had continued in the area of ambush for three days after they went down, and by the time another cameraman and I were able to travel to the scene, we had trouble identifying their remains.”[^22]

 According to Chin, the hospital in Saigon had instructed that the coffins remained closed during Khoo’s and Sam’s funeral service in Singapore.

 Following the deaths of his two good friends, Chin recalled that Khoo had once said, “When I die, I’ll surely go to heaven, because I’ve already been to hell,” a reference to his experiences during the war.
-ABC News correspondent Arnie Collins, who was with Khoo and Sam before they left on their fateful assignment, recounted Khoo’s last words after warnings for them to be careful: “It’s all fate anyway, baby, so play it cool.”23
+ABC News correspondent Arnie Collins, who was with Khoo and Sam before they left on their fateful assignment, recounted Khoo’s last words after warnings for them to be careful: “It’s all fate anyway, baby, so play it cool.”[^23]

 In memory of both men, ABC News set up a two-year fellowship in the name of Terence Khoo and Sam Kai Faye for Asian students studying at Columbia University’s Graduate School of Journalism.
 Khoo also bequeathed a third of his insurance money of $62,500 to the University of Singapore (now National University of Singapore).
 Yearly awards of $1,300 were given to medical students from low-income families.

 #### **Chellapah “Charlie” Canagaratnam**

 The fourth Singaporean journalist in Vietnam was Chellapah Canagaratnam, nicknamed Charlie or Charles Chellapah by the Americans.
-He was born in Singapore in 1940, the fourth child in a family of 10.24
+He was born in Singapore in 1940, the fourth child in a family of 10.[^24]

 <img src="/images/Vol-15-issue-4/the-vietnam-war-through-sg-eye/v8.JPG">
 <div style="background-color: white;">Charlie Chellapah stepping off a US military helicopter, c.
 1963. <i>Courtesy of the Canagaratnam family.</i></div>

-Chellapah arrived in Saigon in January 1965.25 Although Chin, Khoo and Sam were in South Vietnam at around the same time that Chellapah was there, there is no evidence that the trio met Chellapah in Saigon or that they were even acquainted with him.
+Chellapah arrived in Saigon in January 1965.[^25] Although Chin, Khoo and Sam were in South Vietnam at around the same time that Chellapah was there, there is no evidence that the trio met Chellapah in Saigon or that they were even acquainted with him.

 Chellapah had been a sports reporter with *The Singapore Free Press*, covering mostly soccer matches before becoming a freelance photographer.
-He then moved to Kuala Lumpur where he worked for *The Malayan Times* and subsequently to Sabah for the *Sabah Daily Express*.26
+He then moved to Kuala Lumpur where he worked for *The Malayan Times* and subsequently to Sabah for the *Sabah Daily Express*.[^26]

 An avid sportsman, Chellapah raced both cars and motorcycles, and participated in local Grand Prix races.
 Still a bachelor, his thirst for adventure, his free spirit and sense of purpose brought him to Vietnam where he worked as a freelance photographer for Associated Press.
-Chellapah’s close-up shots of casualties and combat were so dramatic that he was warned by Horst Faas, his Associated Press photo editor, to be careful.27
+Chellapah’s close-up shots of casualties and combat were so dramatic that he was warned by Horst Faas, his Associated Press photo editor, to be careful.[^27]

 On 14 February 1966, Chellapah was in Cu Chi, northwest of Saigon, where he had accompanied some American soldiers on a road-clearing mission.
-Cu Chi was also known as Hell’s Half Acre because of the sheer number of people killed by camouflaged Viet Cong snipers in the dense jungle, under which was a complex network of connecting tunnels used by the Viet Cong.28
+Cu Chi was also known as Hell’s Half Acre because of the sheer number of people killed by camouflaged Viet Cong snipers in the dense jungle, under which was a complex network of connecting tunnels used by the Viet Cong.[^28]

 During the mission, a Viet Cong mine was set off.
 As Chellapah scrambled towards those wounded, a second mine exploded, instantly killing everyone.
-His family only learned of his death later from the BBC World Service.29
+His family only learned of his death later from the BBC World Service.[^29]

 Chellapah was the third Associated Press photographer to die in Vietnam in less than a year, and Horst Faas had to report the circumstances of his death to the president of the company.
 According to Faas, Chellapah’s last roll of film showed how he was in the thick of the action.

 <img src="/images/Vol-15-issue-4/the-vietnam-war-through-sg-eye/v9.JPG">
 <div style="background-color: white;">Charlie Chellapah in the field, 1963/64. <i>Courtesy of the Canagaratnam family.</i></div>

 He said, “Here are the last pictures by photographer Charlie Chellapah… This last roll of film was released by the authorities today along with his other personal effects.
-The pictures reveal, better than any words could, how close Chellapah was to the action up to the moment of his death.”30 The last photograph taken by him shows an American soldier holding a seriously wounded comrade.31
+The pictures reveal, better than any words could, how close Chellapah was to the action up to the moment of his death.”[^30] The last photograph taken by him shows an American soldier holding a seriously wounded comrade.[^31]

 Associated Press made arrangements for Chellapah’s body to be flown back to Singapore.
-He was cremated and his ashes scattered in the sea off Bedok.32
+He was cremated and his ashes scattered in the sea off Bedok.[^32]

-Chellapah’s elder brother and his sister recounted that one month after his funeral, they received a letter Chellapah had written before he died, informing them that he was planning to go to Hong Kong and at the same time purchase insurance cove­rage for himself.
-Sadly, this did not happen.33 According to Chellaph’s brother C. Tharmalingam, “Chellapah was a selfless person who always put others before himself, whether it was his school mates, colleagues or comrades.
+Chellapah’s elder brother and his sister recounted that one month after his funeral, they received a letter Chellapah had written before he died, informing them that he was planning to go to Hong Kong and at the same time purchase insurance coverage for himself.
+Sadly, this did not happen.[^33] According to Chellaph’s brother C. Tharmalingam, “Chellapah was a selfless person who always put others before himself, whether it was his school mates, colleagues or comrades.
 It was this commitment to work and friendship which claimed his life.
-Unfortunately, his courage was his misfortune.”34
+Unfortunately, his courage was his misfortune.”[^34]

 #### **Leaving a Legacy**